BMW 1 Series review – the keen driver’s premium hatchback pick

 What about buying a used or nearly new BMW 1 Series?

-The BMW 1 Series has been a popular entry into the premium car brand for nearly two decades.
+The BMW 1 Series has been a popular entry point into the premium car brand for nearly two decades.
 Residual values are strong and so if you are looking for a nearly new example don’t be surprised if a high specification used model is as expensive as a brand new base version.
 On the plus side, once you have found a used car you are happy with, it is likely to maintain its value well.

 What’s its history?

-The BMW 1 Series was first launched in 2004.
-This model was quite different from previous BMW models but retained the traditional rear-wheel-drive layout, so it was a unique car in its class because rivals such as the VW Golf were all front-wheel drive.
+This model was quite different from previous BMW models but retained the brand’s traditional rear-wheel-drive layout.
+It was a unique car in its class because rivals such as the Volkswagen Golf were all front-wheel drive.

 Used BMW 1 Series (Mk2 2011-2019)